enlight/wayward-metrics/reporting/c/README.md

 Build
 -----

    * Install CMake.
-This has been tested with 2.8, but may work with older versions.
+This should work with 2.6 or 2.8.
-   * Generate the projects or Makefile with CMake.
+   * Generate the projects or Makefile with CMake (cmake .).
-   * Build.
+   * Build (make).

 Usage
 -----